top of page

 Road Racing

 While the club offers a wide range of multi-discipline riding options for riders of all abilities and fitness levels, club members are also actively involved with the racing scene.
-The club also runs a very popular, annual road race on the Winchcombe circuit.
+The club also runs a very popular, annual road race, under either British Cycling and/or BMCR auspices (see more below) on a challenging local road circuit.
+We also run circuit races at Moredon in Swindon.

 Getting into Road Racing